 Finally, let us point out that in contrast to \cite{gao2018fisher}, which focuses on Lie groups and Horm\" ander systems (where very good estimates are available from the fundamental work of Rothschild and Stein~ \cite{Rostein}), we are also interested in finite groups and jump processes, as mixed unitary channels with unitaries arising from a representation of a finite group play an important role in quantum information theory.

 \paragraph{Layout of the paper:} In \Cref{sect1}, we introduce the framework of quantum Markov semigroups and explain their connection to classical diffusions and jump processes on groups via the so-called \textit{transference technique}.
-In \Cref{sect2}, we explain the technical tools that allow us to bound various norm estimates of a quantum Markov semigroup in terms of the kernel of an associated classical process: namely, noncommutative $L_p$ spaces and the norm transference technique. \Cref{sect3} is devoted to the analysis of different functional and entropic inequalities.
-In particular, we show how contractivity properties (hypercontractivity, ultracontractivity) of the quantum Markov semigroups are controlled by those of the underlying classical semigroup.
-Sections 4 and 5 are applications of the techniques developed in the previous sections to the derivation of bounds on decoherence times and various capacities of some quantum channels.
+In \Cref{sect2}, we explain the technical tools that allow us to bound various norm estimates of a quantum Markov semigroup in terms of the kernel of an associated classical process: namely, noncommutative $L_p$ spaces and the norm transference technique. \Cref{examplessec} is devoted to some examples of transferred semigroups to illustrate the technique.
+We then illustrate how to use our techniques to estimate capacities and apply them to other resource theories in \Cref{capa}.
+Then, in \Cref{sect3}, we show how contractivity properties (in particular, ultracontractivity) of the quantum Markov semigroups can also provide a way to estimates some capacities in the quantum case, without the use of transference.